NixonSchool/FocusX.Pomodoro/README.md

 At midnight?
 The game’s over.
 Your computer shuts down on its own.
 Hit the bed, or enjoy a black screen. 😴💻🔥

-I prefer you compile with the second screen coz it re-synchronizes your time with NTP servers, to beat your cheating mind.
+I prefer you compile with the second code, coz it re-synchronizes your time with NTP servers, to beat your cheating mind.

 If you're addicted to cheating, just get an accountability partner, or wait for the future where I will release a more complex version that will literally take over your computer and you won't do anything at all.